Velocidex/velociraptor-docs/content/blog/html/2019/03/02/agentless_hunting_with_velociraptor/_index.md

 There has been a lot of interest lately in Agentless hunting especially using PowerShell.
 There are many reasons why Agentless hunting is appealing - there are already a ton of endpoint agents and yet another one may not be welcome.
-Somtimes we need to deploy endpoint agents as part of a DFIR engagement and we may not want to permanently install yet another agent on end points.
+Sometimes we need to deploy endpoint agents as part of a DFIR engagement and we may not want to permanently install yet another agent on end points.